omarr-gamal/CLI-Image-Manager-Phootecles/README.md

 title:Mount Fuji
-description:this active volcano is a very distinctive feature of the geography of Japan.... url:https://upload.wikimedia.org/wikipedia/commons/1/1b/080103_hakkai_fuji.jpg
+description:this active volcano is a very distinctive feature of the geography of Japan.... url:https://upload.wikimedia.org/wikipedia/commons/1/1b/080103_hakkai_fuji.jpg inside text:
 ---------------
 Number of images is 1
 ```

+#### Apply Optical Character Recognition to the image

+When adding a new image, you can use the flag `--ocr` which will make Phootecles extract the text from the image and store it in its `inside text` attribute.

+Later if you are searching in your images for a particular term, Phootecles will search the image's `inside text` as well as it's `title` and `description` for occurrences of that term.

+Note: I use api `rapidapi.com/nadkabbani/api/ocrly-image-to-text/` to apply OCR to images and extract their text.

+TODO: Look for another api such as `Google Cloud` that doesn't give only 50 calls per month in the free trial.

+Note: The process of downloading an image and extracting its text through the aforementioned api run concurrently as I only the image url is sent to the api.
+I used Go routines to achieve this parallelism and gain performance increase as the api has around 3 seconds of latency.

 ### Configuring Phootecles